How to watch The Suicide Squad on HBO Max: Everything you need to know

-James Gunn's The Suicide Squad is still a few months away, but that first trailer is imminent and could entice you to sign up for HBO Max right now.
+James Gunn's The Suicide Squad is still a few months away, but the first trailer has landed and could entice you to sign up for HBO Max right now.
 Warner Bros. is staying true to its word, releasing its 2021 film slate simultaneously in theaters and on streaming.
 The supervillain flick will arrive on Aug.
 6.

 HBO Max has a huge slate of blockbusters en route.
 Zack Snyder's Justice League is already available and Godzilla vs. Kong hits HBO Max next week.
 There's even more to come: Mortal Kombat (April 16), the latest The Conjuring movie (June 4), Lin-Manuel Miranda's In The Heights (June 18) and the Space Jam sequel starring LeBron James (July 16).